 I know I sound like an advertisement but it’s THAT good . . . and when you’re watching your calories, it’s perfect for that peanut butter-y taste.

 How long can you keep overnight oats in the fridge?

 Good news – you can keep them in the fridge for up to five days.
-So Sunday night you can make breakfast for the entire week, with one snack or dessert.
+So Sunday night you can meal prep breakfast for the entire week, with one snack or dessert.
 Or maybe you love a friend or neighbor enough to surprise them!

 Can you make overnight oats without milk?

 Absolutely!
-You can make this overnight oats recipe with water, almond milk (like I did), soy milk, coconut milk . . . some people even make oats with juice!
+You can make these chocolate and peanut butter oats with water, almond milk (like I did), soy milk, coconut milk . . . some people even make oats with juice!

 I’m not sure about that, but to each his or her own.
 I’m partial to almond milk because I like the nutrients, the no-dairy, and the texture that the oatmeal provides.

 You’re not going to regret trying this – I promise.
-Get the awesome overnight oats recipe below!
+First, here’s what you’re going to need.

 - 3 cups oats